esphome/esphome-docs/components/lvgl/widgets.rst

 - **indicator** (*Optional*, list): Settings for the indicator *part* to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
 Draws *another arc using the arc style* properties.
 Its padding values are interpreted relative to the background arc.
 - any :ref:`Styling <lvgl-styling>` and state-based option to override styles inherited from parent.
 The arc's size and position will respect the padding style properties.

-If the ``adv_hittest`` :ref:`flag <lvgl-objupdflag-act>` is enabled the arc can be clicked through in the middle.
+If the ``adv_hittest`` :ref:`flag <lvgl-widget-flags>` is enabled the arc can be clicked through in the middle.
 Clicks are recognized only on the ring of the background arc.

 .. note::